jmeile/JMMidiBassPedalController/README.md

 # Running the software
 Now you are ready to go.
 Go to the **src** folder, then type:

-`python FootController.py`
+`python3 FootController.py`

 Alternativelly, you can also setup another name for your configuration file, ie: *my-config.xml*.
 Under Windows, run the sofware as follows:

-`python FootController.py --config "C:\file\path\my-config.xml"`
+`python3 FootController.py --config "C:\file\path\my-config.xml"`

 or under Linux:

-`python FootController.py --config "/file/path/my-config.xml"`
+`python3 FootController.py --config "/file/path/my-config.xml"`

 If your file is saved on the same folder as *FootController.py*, then this should be enough:

-`python FootController.py --config "my-config.xml"`
+`python3 FootController.py --config "my-config.xml"`

 # Automatic start during system boot
 If you are planning to use the software, but you don't want to always start it